ancap-dev/AncapFramework/README.md

 We also have discord server: https://discord.gg/jCcT9vdcpE

-# Development status and Backward compatibility
+# Development status and Internal compatibility status

 TL;DR: We will break backward compatibility in the future, but this is not a big deal.

 Current development cycle is `1.7-pre`.
 You can think about is as something between 1.6 and 1.7.